 Another idea that can help with mornings, but allows your kids to pick their own clothes, is to clearly label dresser or other clothes drawers.
 Then, your child can just grab one item from each drawer to get himself or herself ready for the day.

 Here's a photo example of this, sent in by a reader, Betsy.
 She said, "We do something similar but I also use pictures so my little kiddos can be more independent.
 Everything is at their height so they can get all of their own clothes in the morning (and put laundry away)!!"
+You can check out my entire article on labeling dresser drawers here for more details on this idea.

 I hope these tips and pictures have inspired you to lay out your clothes for the next morning.